Nurckye/Python-Keylogger/README.md

 # Python-Keylogger
-A simple keylogger made in python for fun.
+A simple keylogger with sockets made in Python for fun.
 No malicious intents or other hidden purposes.